dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

  create mode 100644 problem1.c
  ```

  The file has now been added to the local repo.

+ **<TBD: Pun About Pushing>**

  To push it to the remote GitHub repo, use

  ```
  prompt$ git push origin master